aspose-page/Aspose.Page-Documentation/net/developer-guide/working-with-ps-document/working-with-shapes/_index.md

 ### **Add Rectangle to PS**
 In order to add rectangle to [PsDocument](https://reference.aspose.com/page/net/aspose.page.eps/psdocument/) with Aspose.Page for .NET library we should do following steps:
-1. Create output stream for resulting PS file.
+1. Create an output stream for resulting PS file.
 2. Create [PsSaveOptions](https://reference.aspose.com/page/net/aspose.page.eps.device/pssaveoptions/) object with default options.
 3. Create 1-paged PsDocument with already created output stream and save options.
 4. Create rectangle **System.Drawing.Drawing2D.GraphicsPath** from the rectangle.
-5. Set paint to the current graphics state of PsDocument.
+5. Set a paint to the current graphics state of PsDocument.
 6. Fill the rectangle path.
-7. Close page.
+7. Close the page.
-8. Save document.
+8. Save the document.

 If we need to stroke (outline) a rectangle the first 4 and the last 2 steps will be the same, but points 5 and 6 will be:
 <br>